dcro/simpledb-admin/README.md

 simpledb-admin
 ==============

-An simple administration script that allows users to view/edit/remove the data stored in Amazon SimpleDB.
+A simple administration script that allows users to view/edit/remove the data stored in Amazon SimpleDB.

 The script uses the [PHP AWS SDK v1](https://github.com/amazonwebservices/aws-sdk-for-php).
 You'll need to make sure you have it installed and available in the PHP include path.